SEO

 • Your content is promotional (emails, ads, product pages)

-• You're in a traditional industry (finance, law, academia)
+• You work in a traditional field (finance, law, academia)

-• You're building a consumer-facing app (approachability wins)
+• You're building a consumer app where approachability matters more than authority

-• Your content is educational (tutorials, how-tos, documentation)
+• Your content is educational (tutorials, how-tos, docs)

-• You want to sound modern and transparent (fintech, creator tools)
+• You want to sound modern and straightforward (fintech, creator tools)

-• You're writing personal cold emails or outreach
+• You're writing personal outreach or cold emails

-The best way to know what works for your audience is to test.
-Try this simple experiment:
+The only way to really know what works for your readers is to run a test.
+Here's a straightforward way to do it:

-1. Send two versions of your next email campaign: one with title case subject lines, one with sentence case
+1. Send two versions of your next email campaign: one with a title case subject line, one with sentence case

-3. Run the test for at least 3 campaigns to account for outliers
+3. Run the test across at least 3 campaigns so one outlier doesn't skew your results

-Tools like Mailchimp, ConvertKit, and HubSpot all support A/B testing for subject lines.
-If your data shows sentence case outperforms title case by 15%+, ignore conventional wisdom and go with what works.
+Mailchimp, ConvertKit, and HubSpot all let you A/B test subject lines.
+If your data shows sentence case beating title case by 15% or more, go with what works regardless of what the "best practices" say.

-Document your choice in a style guide, train your team, and use automated tools like our Title Case Converter and Sentence Case Converter to ensure every headline follows your standard.
+Write down your choice in a style guide, make sure your team knows about it, and use tools like our Title Case Converter and Sentence Case Converter so every headline follows the same standard without anyone having to think about it.

 Frequently Asked Questions